The Knowledgebase

 Flue Kit Installation Instructions

-View the step-by-step installation instructions for our three most popular small stove installation kits.
+View the step-by-step installation instructions for the most common small stove installation kits.

-Cutting a hole in the roof of your tiny house to install your wood stove chimney can be intimidating.
-Getting the hole in the wrong place or ending up with a leaky structure are common fears but with proper planning, you can do this job correctly and painlessly.
+Cutting a hole in the roof to install your wood stove chimney can be intimidating.
+Getting the hole in the wrong place or ending up with a leaky structure are common fears, but with proper planning, you can do this job correctly and painlessly.
 Read more.

 Connecting a Small Wood Stove to a Larger Chimney